-The new design he created will only help reinforce GSG’s brand as being innovative and ahead of the curve…
+The new design Brian created will only help reinforce GSG’s brand as being innovative and ahead of the curve…

 A big concern when you’re introducing new technology to your staff and clients is making sure they will want to use it.
 We were concerned about the ease of use and appeal of a new survey data platform we were introducing, but Brian was really able to understand our challenges quickly.
 His design and recommendations significantly shifted people’s excitement and expectations around it.
 A big reason why we hired Brian is because he understands data, and the new design he created will only help reinforce GSG’s brand as being innovative and ahead of the curve.
 My team has been really impressed with Brian's ideas and the simplicity of the designs he created.
 I definitely recommend him!

-One of my philosophies is that design is a team sport.
 If you're making a data product, service, or solution that is going to involve human users making decisions and taking actions with the information, then you're already doing design—even if you don't see it that way today.
 While it's getting easier to technically build AI solutions, predictive models, and data products, what eludes many technical people is how to get these solutions into production, make the product resonate with customers and delight the executive stakeholders who want to see an ROI on their data investments.
-My seminars are intended to help data people and their business counterparts learn to be deliberate with their design choices so they can consistently produce useful, usable, engaging solutions that deliver practical decision support.
-As with the analytics translator role, my seminars will help talented data people improve their empathy, design, product, and consulting skills so they can deliver simple, useful solutions for customers.
-These seminars are held online using Slack and video, involve collaborative learning between the students, and are available for teams and individuals.

 Since design is a team sport, my workshops help data science, analytics, and product/business leaders learn how to work together to deliver useful outcomes with data, instead of just outputs.
 I offer half-day, full-day, and two-day formats at conferences or in private settings.
 Engineering or architecture leads are also welcome to join these sessions if they are involved in coming up with the strategy and customer experience.
 Example workshops: